DHTMLX/docs-suite/docs/grid/usage_history.md

 The `History` module records actions performed through the user interface, including:

-- cells editing: changes made using the cell editor
+- cell editing: changes made with the cell editor
-- cells clearing: clearing the contents of cells using keyboard navigation
+- cell clearing: clearing the contents of cells with keyboard navigation
 - handle modifications: if the handle is used in the [`BlockSelection` mode](grid/configuration.md#managing-block-selection-in-grid) and the [`handler`](grid/api/grid_blockselection_config.md#parameters) function returns an object with the `prev` (the previous cell value) and `current` (the new cell value) fields, these changes are added to the history

-The actions not related to the UI (e.g., programmatic changes via `grid.data`) are not automatically recorded, but can be manually added using the [`add()`](grid/api/history/add_method.md) method.
+Grid does not record actions unrelated to the UI automatically (for example, programmatic changes with `grid.data`), but you can add them manually with the [`add()`](grid/api/history/add_method.md) method.

 ## History stack limitation